Design Engineering and Styling

 Failure Mode and Effects Analysis (FMEA)

-This seminar is offered in China only and presented in Mandarin Chinese.
+This course is offered in China only and presented in Mandarin Chinese.
 The course materials are bilingual (English and Chinese).
-This seminar will introduce the latest version (2019) of Failure Mode and Effects Analysis (FMEA) Handbook with a focus on DFMEA and PFMEA building.
+This course is verified by Probitas as meeting the AS9104/3A requirements for Continuing Professional Development.
+This courser will introduce the latest version (2019) of Failure Mode and Effects Analysis (FMEA) Handbook with a focus on DFMEA and PFMEA building.
 Each column of the FMEA document will also be explained in detail with FMEA examples.
-The seminar also includes an introduction to the logic for identifying technical risks and thinking tools for risk mitigation.
-In addi…
+The course also incl…

 Classroom